Chirag-ahir/SFC-Preparation/README.md

 What is pipeline?<br>
 Pipeline is a comprehencive view of a sales representative's open opportunities, no matter what stage they are in.
 It includes everything from newest prospect to the opportunity with a pen in hand, ready to sign.

+What is NPS?<br>
+NPS (Net Promoter Score) is a cutomer loyalti metric that measures how likely a customer is to recommand a company's product or service to others.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>